vmware-archive/vsphere-storage-for-docker/README.md

 2. VM level snapshots do not include docker data volumes. [#60](/../../issues/60)
 3. Exiting bug in Docker around cleanup if mounting of volume fails when -w command is passed.
 [Docker Issue #22564] (https://github.com/docker/docker/issues/22564)
 4. VIB, RPM and Deb files are not signed.[#273](/../../issues/273)
+5. Pre-GA releases of Photon can crash on attaching a Docker volume.
+This issue is resolved in [Photon Issue 455](https://github.com/vmware/photon/issues/455) (Photon GA).
+Workaround: `power off` the Photon VM, change  SCSI Adapter type from LSI Logic to PVSCSI, and `power on` the VM.

 ## Contact us